Omaralsaabi/Playing_Cards_Detection/README.md

 * python scripts using opencv
 * Roboflow

-Model is trained and built with yolov5m pretrained weights on top of a collection of 50000+ images
+Model is trained and built with yolov5m pretrained weights, with a dataset consisting of a collection of 50000+ images

 <p align="right">(<a href="#readme-top">back to top</a>)</p>